 Building Assets in Your Community, Six Ways-1

-Second, as you read articles about kids in the newspaper and online, analyze what positive assets are present in the kids that are successful and what assets are missing from those that are struggling.
-Identify accurately which of the 40 Developmental Assets are present or missing and discuss them with your group.
+Second, as you read articles about kids in the newspaper and online, analyze what positive assets are present in the successful kids and what assets are missing from those who are struggling.
+Identify which of the 40 Developmental Assets are present or missing and discuss them with your group.
 Soon you will begin to see a pattern emerge in your community, and as a group, you can start to address one specific asset missing in the city.

 These three steps are good ones to begin a conversation with your community.
 They will attract like-minded individuals who care about the city and want to see it grow and become an enjoyable place for young people.
 In the next posting, I will discuss three more ways to build assets in your community.
 Meanwhile, I challenge you to pull together a couple of other people and start to have a conversation around these lines.